 Nerve: Bunch of anonymous sadists amuse themselves by paying people to humiliate themselves and\or threaten their lives.
 One of the most popular "victims" of the scheme gets tired of it.

 Network: Old man rants on TV about how much this generation sucks.
 People find it amusing.

 Newsies: Boys go on strike from selling papers, until publishing companies lower the sudden tax increase on the papers they're selling.
 Singing, dancing, and Christian Bale pelvic thrusting ensues.

 Neverwas: Psychiatrist discovers that his father wrote a book based on one of his patient's delusions, then starts believing it himself.

-Night of the Living Dead: Drifter and Jerk Ass argue about how best to defend a farmhouse that isn't theirs from intruders desperate to break in, whilst PTSD victim cowers in shock and mother worries about ailing daughter.
+Night of the Living Dead (1968): Drifter and Jerk Ass argue about how best to defend a farmhouse that isn't theirs from intruders desperate to break in, whilst PTSD victim cowers in shock and mother worries about ailing daughter.

-Or for the remake: Drifter and Jerk Ass argue about how best to defend a farmhouse that technically belongs to someone else in their group, while a PTSD victim decides to live and escapes.
+Night of the Living Dead (1990): Drifter and Jerk Ass argue about how best to defend a farmhouse that technically belongs to someone else in their group, while a PTSD victim decides to live and escapes.
 When she returns, she is dismayed by the actions of the rednecks who rescued her.

-Dawn of the Dead: Two cops and two reporters, one of whom is pregnant, turn shopping mall into fortress/apartment complex.
+Dawn of the Dead (1978): Two cops and two reporters, one of whom is pregnant, turn shopping mall into fortress/apartment complex.

 Freddy's Dead: The Final Nightmare: Two doctors, an amnesiac, a stoner, a deaf Hispanic and a girl with father issues fight a burnt man who is powered by demons that look suspiciously like sperm and who enjoys video-games.
 Johnny Depp gets whacked with a frying pan.